 - ⅛ red cabbage finely sliced

 - 3 tbsp lemon juice

-- This salad is super versatile, and you can use whatever veges you have to hand to make it colourful.
-Just think rainbow, then add as you please.
-Other additions that are lovely are red onion, orange or yellow capsicum, pink radishes, snow peas, and finely sliced green beans.
-Herb subs can include coriander or mint (delicious).
+- This salad is super versatile, so use whatever veges you have on hand to make it colourful.
+Other additions that work well are red onion, orange or yellow capsicum, pink radishes, snow peas, and finely sliced green beans.
+Herb subs can include mint, chives, or coriander.
 Or swap your green apple for a red one, or a very firm pear.